shoeb240/easy-kubernetes-nginx-php/README.md

 ## Service
 Kubernetes has powerful networking capabilities that control how applications communicate.
+Service is assigned a unique IP address (also called clusterIP).

 ```
 $ kubectl create -f service.yaml